afreenzameer/FA21-ZAMEER-CMSC2200/src/main/java/edu/ben/lab9/Feedback.md

 ## Lab 9 Feedback

-There is quite a bit missing here but this is a good start.
-Let me know if you have any confusion about what the lab entails.
+Nice job with this, there are only two minor errors.
+One, you are not placing the Cars ito an array, you are simply printing them when they are made.
+Two, your file is hardcoded to the absolute path.
+When someone runs this on their laptop, they will not have your user route, so the program will break.

+Otherwise, nice job!

-## Score: 13 / 25
+## Score: 20 / 25